 Generally, the students have large loans and a shorter visa which makes it more risker to grant them refinancing.
 To repay the loan it will take many years which is not possible with a short visa duration.

-International students can escape easily by leaving the country leaving the lenders bear the debt expense.
+International students can escape easily by leaving the country leaving the lenders vulnerable to bear the debt expense

 It is difficult to get approved for refinancing but not impossible.
 To avoid facing rejections, prepare a strong eligibility base that will not only be advantageous for refinancing but also for the long term in case you decide to settle down in the U.S.